CHMEX/VOTE2019/README.md

 * Node running in Switzerland politicly stable and Crypto Friendly Goverment.
 * Running www.dexstats.info and all it's tools which you have maybe already used.<br>
 * Running Fullnodes to help the network for all Notarized and known Assetchains<br>
 * Hosting Hourly updated <a href="https://dexstats.info/richlist.php">Richlists</a>.
 Realtime <a href="https://explorer.dexstats.info">Coinsupply</a> with API.
-Daily updated <a href="https://dexstats.info/bootstrap.php">Bootstraps</a> on all Notarized Chains.
-Hosting about 50+ Explorer for Live and Testing https://explorer.dexstats.info .
+Daily updated **<a href="https://dexstats.info/bootstrap.php">Bootstraps</a>** on all Notarized Assetchains.
+Hosting about 50+ Explorer for Livenetwork and Testing https://explorer.dexstats.info .
 I got BarterDEX listed on CMC with integration.
 * Fullnodes serves currently about 4TB of data per month to the KMD Eco System.<br>
-* Hosting and maintaining API's to feed in Realtime Blockfolio Coinfairvalue Blocktivity Coinmarketcap Coingecko Coinpaprika and others.
+* Hosting and maintaining API's to feed in Realtime Blockfolio Coinfairvalue Blocktivity **CoinmarketCap** Coingecko Coinpaprika and others.
 Serving 4 Mio API calls per day to these sites.
 That's 46 Requests per second or 1.4 bil Request per year.<br>
 * Helping out People Recover/Migrate funds 1+Mio ARRR, 1+Mio USD in NXT Assets saved.
 Trusted Middlemen in OTC Transactions.
-* High level of understanding about the Platform and the tech<br>
 * Winner of the BEER&PIZZA atomic swap contest in 2018.
 I will Airdrop 1:1 PIZZA to all my Voter regardless of the outcome of the Election!
 I was running LP Nodes on odd pairs like DBG/HUSH HUSH/VTC.
 Will active these Nodes again with mm2.0.
 * I will continue creating Tools for the Community. **I believe in a One Operator One Node strategy.**